Money in the Bank (2017): Background

-The event was held at the Scottrade Center in St. Louis, Missouri.
+The eighth annual Money in the Bank event was held at the Scottrade Center in St. Louis, Missouri.

-Money in the Bank is an annual professional wrestling event produced by WWE since 2010, generally held between June and July.
-The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling event produced by WWE since 2010, which at the time was generally held between June and July.
+It was originally broadcast exclusively via pay-per-view (PPV) before it began simultaneously livestreaming on the WWE Network in 2014.
+The concept of the event comes from WWE's established Money in the Bank ladder match.
+Announced on December 27, 2016, the eighth Money in the Bank event was scheduled to take place on June 18, 2017, at the Scottrade Center in St. Louis, Missouri.
+Following the reintroduction of the brand extension in July 2016, in which WWE again divided its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform, the 2017 event was held exclusively for SmackDown.
+Tickets went on sale on February 17 through Ticketmaster.

+The Money in the Bank ladder match features multiple wrestlers using ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
-Following the reintroduction of the brand extension in July 2016, in which WWE again divided its roster between the Raw and SmackDown brands where wrestlers exclusively perform, the 2017 event was made a SmackDown-exclusive pay-per-view (PPV).
-For the first time in the event's history, the 2017 event featured a women's Money in the Bank ladder match, which is now featured at every year's event.
-As the 2017 event was a SmackDown-exclusive event, the respective male and female winners received title match contracts for SmackDown's world championships at the time: the WWE Championship and the SmackDown Women's Championship.
-Announced on December 27, 2016, the 2017 event was the eighth Money in the Bank and took place on June 18, 2017, at the Scottrade Center in St. Louis, Missouri.
-The event aired on PPV worldwide and was livestreamed on the WWE Network.
-Tickets went on sale on February 17 through Ticketmaster.
+Since the match's inception in 2005, it was exclusively held for men.
+For the first time in the history of the Money in the Bank ladder match, the 2017 event featured a women's version in addition to the men's.
+This subsequently made this the first Money in the Bank event since 2013 to have two namesake matches.
+As the 2017 event was SmackDown-exclusive, the respective male and female winners received title match contracts for SmackDown's world championships at the time: the men's WWE Championship and the SmackDown Women's Championship.